 The Importance of Surge Protectors

-In recent years, the average American household has become more dependent on modern technology to maintain its standard of living.
+In recent times, the average American household has become increasingly dependent on modern technology.
 If you look around your home, you will notice that it is filled with new pieces of equipment that did not exist 5 or 10 years ago.
-All of this equipment brings with it a whole new set of problems that some of us never even thought of.
+All this equipment brings with it a whole new set of problems.
 What would happen if one day all of your appliances ceased to exist?
-I’m not talking about any far-fetched conspiracy: I am referring to the possibility that your home’s electrical system could be affected by a power surge.
+I’m not talking about any far-fetched conspiracy, but rather the possibility that your home’s electrical system could be affected by a power surge.

 Think about it: How much money is attached to your electrical system?
-How awful would it be if you did not have or needed to replace every piece of electrical equipment in your entire home?
+How would it be if you needed to replace every piece of electrical equipment in your entire home?
 The average home gets hit with over 20 energy spikes per day.
 These spikes reduce the life of your appliances and electronics up to 30 percent.

-If you owned one of the 30 million homes that got struck by lightening last year, you would understand how much you depend on your electrical devices throughout the day.
-A lightening strike could damage not only your computer and your television, but you could also lose your refrigerator, dishwasher and microwave.
+If you owned one of the 30 million homes that got struck by lightning last year, you would understand how much you depend on your electrical devices throughout the day.
+A lightning strike could damage not only your computer and your television, but also your refrigerator, dishwasher and microwave.
 Your HVAC system runs on electricity, so it is also at risk.
-It only takes one summer storm to wipe out your air conditioning.
-The worst part is that many homeowners’ insurance policies do not cover lightening strikes.
-With the amount of money you would spend replacing all of that equipment, you could fly to a tropical island and spend a month drinking pina coladas!
+It only takes one summer storm to wipe out your air conditioning or your garage door opener.
+The worst part is that many homeowners insurance policies do not cover lightning strikes.
+With the amount of money you'd have to spend replacing all of that equipment, you could fly to a tropical island and spend a month drinking pina coladas!

-Surge protection should be addressed in two different ways, because all surges are not the same.
+Surge protection should be addressed in 2 different ways, because not all surges are the same.
 Some start outside and work their way in.
 Others start from within the house itself.
-The two types of protection are whole-house surge protection and point-of-use surge protection.
+The 2 types of protection are whole-house surge protection and point-of-use surge protection.

 Internal surges are generated from within the home.
 They make up about 70 percent of the power surges that a normal home confronts.
 They are usually not as devastating as surges coming from outside, but they will harm your home's vulnerable electronics, such as televisions, computers and stereo equipment.
 The main cause of an internal surge is a sudden demand on the home’s electrical system.
 You may have noticed the lights dimming when the compressor in your refrigerator or air conditioner kicks on.
 This is the textbook definition of an internal surge.